Elpidio Valdés: Production

 The creator, writer and senior editor of the series is Juan Padrón.
 They have also participated as directors Tulio Raggi, Mario Rivas and Juan Ruiz.

-The theme song from the original series Ballad of Elpidio is composed and performed by Silvio Rodríguez about the music of Lucas de la Guardia.
+The theme song from the original series, the "Ballad of Elpidio", is composed and performed by Silvio Rodríguez about the music of Lucas de la Guardia.
 The theme of the second film and the second and third series of short films is Daniel Longrés.

 Cuban actor Frank Gonzalez voiced Elpidio and several other characters.
 Other voices were provided by Tony Gonzalez, Manuel Marin, Eddy Vidal, Maria Eugenia Garcia, Irela Bravo, Juan Julio Alfonso, Teresita Rúa and Erdwin Fernández.